tomas2982/APCS/Waterfall.md

 The Waterfall Model:

-Figure 1: The design process of a Waterfall Method.

 With the waterfall method, software is developed from scratch and, therefore, the model needs to be more concrete and stricter.
 To avoid redesigning a whole new system, the requirements and software design have to be solid in order to solve the problem.